MahdiaAhmadi/Software_Quality_Testing/README.md

-# Quality in Software Management
+# Quality in Software System

 ### 1. Read the CHAPTER 5- Software Testing from Guide to the Software Engineering Body of Knowledge v4.0- SWEBOK- v4.0